 Aaron Wilson was born in rural Australia, growing up fascinated with stories that explored notions of “other”.
 Aaron’s feature, Little Tornadoes, directed by Aaron and co-written alongside esteemed Australian writer Christos Tsiolkas, premiered at the Melbourne International Film Festival in 2021.
+Aaron won an Australian Director’s Guild Award for Best Direction in a Narrative Feature Film (Budget Under $1M) for Little Tornadoes.
 Aaron’s most recent short VR film, Iopu, following a queer Samoan-Australian performer about to take the stage, also premiered at the 2021 Melbourne International Film Festival.
+Aaron won an ADG Award for Best Direction in an Interactive or Immersive title for Iopu.

 Aaron has made several short films which have screened at more than 100 festivals, acquiring international sales and awards.
 His films include Ten Feet Tall, Feng (Wind), Leap Year and My Name is Martin.
 His short Ahmad’s Garden premiered at the 2008 Melbourne International Film Festival.